Paradise Is Here

 "Paradise Is Here" is a song written by Paul Brady and first recorded by Tina Turner, for her album Break Every Rule.
 Brady subsequently released his own version on his 1987 album Primitive Dance, and it has also been covered by Cher for her twenty-first album It's a Man's World.

+In a 2023 interview, Paul Brady cited it as one of the songs that "transformed his life by giving him financial stability" through Turner's recording and the attendant fame.

 Tina Turner version

 Tina Turner's recording of the track features guitar by Mark Knopfler of Dire Straits (who also produced) and was included on her 1986 album Break Every Rule.
 It was released as a single in Europe and found minor success in the UK.
 Instead of a remix, the 12" single featured a seven-and-a-half-minute live version from Turner's 1986/1987 Break Every Rule Tour, on which the track was one of the encores.
 An edited version of this same recording was later included as the closing track on her 1988 album Tina Live in Europe, omitting most of the closing saxophone solo.
-The full-length live recording remains unreleased on CD, but is available as part of the music video on Turner's All the Best – The Live Collection DVD.
+The full-length live recording was initially unreleased on CD, but became available as part of the music video on Turner's All the Best – The Live Collection DVD.

+In 2022, a Deluxe Edition reissue of Break Every Rule was released in several variations, ultimately including three different live versions of "Paradise is Here."